 In order to be considered for the program, applicants must meet the following requirements:

-- Possess a minimum of a four-year U.S. college degree (or its overseas equivalent).
+- Possess a minimum of a four-year U.S. college degree (or its equivalent).

-- Have a minimum of five years relevant work experience, after your degree.
+- Have a minimum of five years relevant work experience, after completing a degree.